shawa84326/lab2/README.md

-Please ignore a.py
+Please ignore a.py.

-you may run th ejupiter notebook
+you may run the jupiter notebook